-My mentor has been Arthur Conner who is 95 and lives up the road in Copper Hill, Virginia.
-He is a national treasure and has been building for 60 years.
-He can look at a piece of wood and tell you weather it is worth using or not and can look at a finished violin from across the room and tell whether is is good or not so good by the way the finish has been absorbed.
+My mentor was Arthur Conner who was 95 when he died in April 2020.
+He was a national treasure and had been building for 60 years.
+He could just look at a piece of wood and tell you weather it is worth using or not and could look at a finished violin from across the room and tell whether is is good or not so good by the way the finish has been absorbed.
 Some of his wisdom includes; “Split out” wood is far better than milled wood every time.
 The density of annular rings has very little to do with the worth of the final instrument and the finish never enhances the tone.
+It was an honor to know him and pleasure to be his friend.

 The best a new violin will ever sound is without any finish (white).
 The finish protects the wood but degrades the tone.
 The size, shape and placement of the f-holes is critical the the tone and volume as is the tone bar.

 This is a German violin I bought unfinished.
 I regraduated the top and finished it using Boxwood pegs and ebony fingerboard.
 The instrument is very clear and loud but a little harsh in tone.
-A good transition violin for an advanced beginner to intermediate player.
+A good transition violin for an advanced beginner to intermediate player who wants a five string.
 Easy to play. includes case. $1200